indiesquidge/idiomatic-redux/README.md

 It's also a common pattern to use the container props when calculating the child props for the presentation component.
 This is why  both `mapStateToProps` and `mapDispatchToProps` can take props as an optional second argument.

+### React-Router: declarative routing for React apps

+**withRouter**: higher-order Component

+Takes a React component as input, and returns a new React component injected with router related props (e.g. `match`).
+This function will also pass any props through itself, so any props passed by the app will be available on the returned component.
+Handy when you need to read the current params somewhere deep in the component tree. `withRouter` will re-render the component every time the route changes.
+(Note that `withRouter` can only work with the `connect` function if using `react-router` version 3+.)